nodejs/node/doc/api/crypto.md

 negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.

-*Note*: The asynchronous version of `crypto.randomBytes()` is carried out in a single threadpool request.
+The asynchronous version of `crypto.randomBytes()` is carried out in a single threadpool request.
 To minimize threadpool task length variation, partition large `randomBytes` requests when doing so as part of fulfilling a client request.

 ### crypto.randomFillSync(buffer[, offset][, size])
 <!-- YAML